“Spend your life with the people who even make going to the grocery store an adventure.”

 - Water: filtered, spring or tap water that has tested as clean/pure.
 You can also add a few pieces of fruit to infuse it with extra flavor.

-- Herbal tea: check the ingredient list to be sure it doesn’t contain soy lecithin, gluten or other additives.
-Be cautious of herbs that stimulate the immune system.
-Two AIP-friendly herbal teas are Rooibos and Honeybush.
+- Herbal tea: check the ingredient list to be sure it doesn’t contain soy lecithin, gluten or other additives, and be cautious of herbs that stimulate the immune system.
+Truly AIP sells a line of AIP-friendly herbal tea blends.

 - Fermented Beverages: kombucha, water kefir, and beet kvass.
 Check labels carefully for sugar content and added ingredients.
 You’ll save a lot of money, if you brew these at home.